LockdownRP-PZ/Rulebook/README.md

 - Each player is limited to 30 lbs of weight.
 You can now use up to 5 players for a faction V faction safehouse raid.
 - Offline raiding is still prohibited.
 At least 1 member of a faction must be online to commence the safehouse raid.

-### 6.7 Factions may claim a faction safehouse
+### 6.7 Factions may claim a faction safehouse in addition to the individual members' safehouses

 - Faction safehouses are allowed be larger than independent player safehouses.
-- A faction safehouse is in addition to players' individual safehouse(s).
+- A faction safehouse is in addition to players' independent safehouse(s).
 - Each player may have a personal claim within a faction safehouse.
   - For example, if your faction is based out of an apartment block, you may claim a room in that block.
   - A faction member's personal claim is treated separately from the faction safehouse (it may not be stolen from if the member is offline).